-Also owing to the development of the GPS and InSAR technologies, great advances have been made to observe and explain transient deformation post large earthquakes during the past two decades (e.g. Segall and Davis, 1997; Burgmann et al., 2000).
+Also owing to the development of the GPS and InSAR technologies, great advances have been made to observe and explain transient deformation following large earthquakes during the past two decades (e.g. Segall and Davis, 1997; Burgmann et al., 2000).
 In the Mojave ECSZ region following the 1992 Mw 7.3 Landers and 1999 Mw7.1 Hector Mine a cluster of studies have been carried out to explain postseismic deformation.
-Primary mechanisms include viscoelastic relaxation [e.g., Pollitz, 2000, 2001, 2003; Freed and Burgmann, 2004, 2007], a combination of poroelastic relaxation and afterslip [e.g., Peltzer et al., 1998; Fialko, 2004b], and a combination of poroelastic relaxation and viscoelastic relaxation [Masterlark and Wang, 2002].
-Proposed viscoelastic models invokes a spectrum of linear or nonlinear rheology for lower crust and upper mantle including layering Newtonian Maxwell rheology [e.g., Pollitz et al., 2000, 2001; Freed and Lin, 2001; Freed et al., 2007], biviscous Burgers body rheology [Pollitz, 2003], power-law rheology [Freed and Bürgmann, 2004], a combination of transient creep and steady-state power-law flow laws [Freed et al., 2010, 2012].
-Part of the debates arises from the use of limited GPS and/or InSAR observations and less sufficient spatial and temporal resolution of deformation pattern.
+Primary mechanisms include viscoelastic relaxation [e.g., Pollitz et al., 2000, 2001; Freed and Burgmann, 2004], a combination of poroelastic relaxation and afterslip [e.g., Peltzer et al., 1998; Fialko, 2004b], and a combination of poroelastic relaxation and viscoelastic relaxation [Masterlark and Wang, 2002].
+Proposed viscoelastic models invokes a spectrum of linear or nonlinear rheology for lower crust and upper mantle including layering Newtonian Maxwell rheology [e.g., Pollitz et al., 2000, 2001; Freed and Lin, 2001; Freed et al., 2007], biviscous Burgers body rheology [Pollitz, 2003], power-law rheology [Freed and Bürgmann, 2004], and a combination of transient creep and steady-state power-law flow laws [Freed et al., 2010, 2012].
+While evidence for viscoelastic relaxation in the mantle asthenosphere is strong, the degree of localization and rheology of postseismic deformation in the lower crust continues to be poorly understood.
+Some of the contrasting findings arise from the use of limited GPS and/or InSAR observations and less sufficient spatial and temporal resolution of the deformation pattern.
 Numerical simulations indicate that the high quality near-field and far-field observations, including both spatiotemporal patterns of surface deformation field, especially decay rates of the transient deformation on decadal timescales, hold the key to distinguish between these rheological models and provide better constraint on lower crust and upper mantle rheology [Takeuchi and Fialko, 2013].

 Background